Tux-Script/check_mk-linux-updates/README.md

 # check_mk-linux-updates
-This ist a local script for check_mk to monitoring update-state of distributions with apt, zypper, yum or dnf
+This is a local script for check_mk to monitoring update-state of distributions with apt, zypper, yum or dnf

 ## Requirements
 * systemd-platform (for detect distribution /etc/os-release)